 If someone got through the death of a pet unscathed, someone else may have taken a long break to unwind before bouncing back to normalcy.
 That doesn’t necessarily have to work for you.

 Often times, you need to discover what helps you through trial and error.
 Whether it’s a vacation or thrusting yourself into work or talking about it or being quiet about it.
 Do what makes you comfortable and stop comparing your grief with someone else’s.
-Same goes for the time taken to bounce back – you do not have to feel bad about returning to normal life quicker than someone else.
+The same goes for the time taken to bounce back – you do not have to feel bad about returning to normal life quicker than someone else.
 It doesn’t mean you love your pet any lesser.
 It just means you are better at handling pain than others.

 9. Stay Busy

 The one tip, that helps every kind of grief, is to stay busy.
 Focus on working longer, do household chores and if you have kids or other pets, play with them outdoors.
 Keep your mind occupied with activities – not to stop yourself from thinking about your pet dog – but to avoid clogging your brain up with dark thoughts.
-However, being busy should not be synonymous to living in utter denial.
+However, being busy should not be synonymous with living in utter denial.

 An empty mind that wanders into the past at every chance it gets has negative effects on you.
 You find yourself being weighed down by thoughts of ‘what ifs’.
 Even being pulled down into believing that euthanizing wasn’t the right option and maybe you could have saved your dog.